cormullion/juliamonomaster/website/faq.md

 	}
 ```

-Notice that the CDNJS version points to a specific version (e.g. v0.058 here), whereas the JSDELIVR version always retrieves the latest release.
+Notice that the CDNJS version points to a specific version (v0.060 here), whereas the JSDELIVR version always retrieves the latest release.

 You may prefer to serve the WOFF/2 fonts from your own server.
 One problem you might encounter is related to [Cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), which on some browsers prevents one web page from downloading fonts from another.